Shared vs Managed WordPress Hosting

 Site management is made simple through an intuitive dashboard, and the platform offers access to numerous plugins, themes, and advanced developer tools like SSH, WP-CLI, and GIT.

-Pressable’s holistic approach to managed WordPress hosting ensures businesses can focus on growth while it handles the technicalities, making it a suitable choice for a wide range of business types and offering customized plans if needed.
+Pressable’s holistic approach to managed WordPress hosting ensures businesses can focus on growth while it handles the technicalities.
+This makes it suitable for a wide range of business types and allows for customized plans if needed.

 Features: